AxonIQ/reference-guide/axon-framework/events/event-processors/streaming.md

    It allows adding a "reset context" to provide more information on why the reset is taking place.
    To include a `resetContext` the `resetTokens(R resetContext)` method (or other methods containing the `resetContext` parameter) should be invoked.
    The type of the `resetContext` is up to the user.

+5. If it is necessary to use information that was available at time of calling `resetTokens(R resetContext)` in your event handlers during a replay, you can use the `@ReplayContext` annotation to get access to this information.
+This information is stored in the `ReplayToken` and will be available until the end of the replay.
+   The type of the `resetContext` is up to the user and is the same context as is used for the `@ResetHandler` (see 4.).
+   The type of the `resetContext` has to match the parameter's, or it will be null.

 ## Multiple Event Sources